The Nome Trilogy: TV series

 A stop motion animated series of Truckers was produced in the United Kingdom by Cosgrove Hall.

 Film

 In 2001, DreamWorks (now DreamWorks Animation) acquired the film rights to the trilogy, and announced plans to combine all three books into a single film, to be directed by Andrew Adamson.
-In late 2008, Danny Boyle was attached to direct Truckers, but the project fell apart as "a victim of this economic crisis."
+In late 2008, Danny Boyle was attached to direct Truckers, but the project fell apart due to financial problems.
 The following year, the Slumdog Millionaires Oscar-winning screenwriter Simon Beaufoy was hired to work on the project.
 Plans to move forward with DreamWorks' adaptation resurfaced in 2010 with the announcement that Legend of the Guardians screenwriter John Orloff would pen the script for director Anand Tucker.
 Tucker was later announced to direct another DWA film Trolls, which was planned to be partially based on a Pratchett novel, before he was replaced by Mike Mitchell.